aaronkollasch/jupyter-remote/README.rst

 `Jupyter-Remote <https://github.com/aaronkollasch/jupyter-remote>`_
 is a command-line tool that automatically runs Jupyter on a remote server.

-It aims to streamline remote Jupyter usage for a range of remote configurations, from simple servers to SLURM clusters that require request forwarding to a compute node.
 It is derived from `Jupyter-O2 <https://github.com/aaronkollasch/jupyter-o2>`_.

+Jupyter-Remote aims to streamline remote Jupyter usage for a range of remote configurations, from simple servers to SLURM clusters that require request forwarding to a compute node.

 Installation
 ------------------------------